 The holidays for eCommerce merchants can be stressful, however, if done right they can turn a good year into a great year.
 You have an opportunity to generate more traffic, increase sales, and make your customers happy.
 This can only happen though if you start preparing now!

 TradeGecko’s inventory and order management software will take all the stress out of seasonal sales periods, by giving you visibility and effortless control over your stock, orders, and customers all in the one place.

 Let's identify 4 useful tips and ideas that will help you get started with preparing for the seasonal sales period.

-Wait - The worst thing that could happen is you have an influx of orders come in over the holiday seasonal and you are not prepared to handle them.
+Wait - The worst thing that could happen is you have an influx of orders come in over the holiday season and you are not prepared to handle them.
 This leads to late deliveries, unhappy customers (who probably won’t return), and a lot of stress on yourself or your team.
 Being over prepared is not a bad thing.
 If you over compensate and take a hit, at least you know for next year.
-Here are a couple of things you can work on:
+Here are a few of things you can work on:

 Time - Time yourself fulfilling, let's say, 10 or 100 orders, and then do the math.
 Are you going to be able to handle 1,000 or 10,000 orders if they come in?

 Help - Do you need to hire extra help for the holidays?
 Hiring seasonal workers to deal with the increase in parcel volume can be crucial for some merchants.
 Do you need to extend customer support hours?
 Some companies start extending holiday hours to later in the evening and seven days a week, approximately 1 month prior.

 Workflow - Are there optimizations that could be done to your workflow or the software you are using to improve production?
 Check out some examples of shipping automation rules in ShipStation.